 DES has the authority to report unpaid support that is over $2,500.00 to the United States Secretary of State.
 The Secretary then has the right to refuse to issue a passport, or revoke the current passport of the parent who is in arrears.
 Arizona will not release a passport until the past due amount is paid in full.

 Judicial Enforcement Remedies

-DCSS has the authority to file a motion with the Superior Court in Arizona to find the offending parent in contempt of court.
+DES has the authority to file a motion with the Superior Court in Arizona to find the offending parent in contempt of court.
 This could carry with it fines and/or jail time.
 Criminal prosecution can result from the willful refusal to pay child support resulting in either a misdemeanor or a felony depending upon the severity.
 Prosecution can occur on both the state and federal levels.
-Federal prosecution is almost guaranteed if the offending parent leaves the state in an attempt to avoid prosecution.

 Employee Enforcement Remedies

 DES has the right to file a motion with the court to withhold earnings from the parent who is ordered to pay Child Support.
 Since all employers in Arizona have to report new hires to the state, it is easy for the court to find anyone employed in Arizona.
 Past due payments can also be taken from unemployment or workers compensation.

 As we always state in our articles, there is no substitute for solid legal advice from a compassionate, trial tested, experienced professional.
 The Enholm Law, PLLC Arizona Family Law Attorney that you meet with for your free consultation will have solid experience with Child Support and Child Support Enforcement in Arizona.
 Enholm Law, PLLC promises clear fee structures, comprehensive trial plans, excellent communication and ongoing training in all areas of Phoenix Family Law.